-You need images, so customers can form mental pictures of what they want to buy.
+You need images, because customers need a concrete idea of what they want to buy.
 The question every shopper asks is, “What will this look like?”
-Providing rich images answers this question quickly and easily.
-This converts lookers into buyers.
+Providing rich images answers this question quickly and easily, converting lookers into buyers.

 PIM and DAM: the Perfect Combination

-DAM is the efficient storage of digital assets.
-It provides a way to centralize, track, manage, and share digital content among internal teams.
+DAM provides a way to centralize, track, manage, and share digital content among internal teams and across sales channels.
 Each digital asset includes the metadata necessary to fully describe it.
-This completeness drives the positive online customer experience.
+DAM implementation can save you thousands of dollars a year.

 Product Information vs. Product Image

-Because a brand can only influence customers’ purchase decisions with the correct information, selling different products requires different content.
+Because a brand can only influence customers’ purchase decisions with correct information, selling different products requires different content.
 Obviously, managing product information can be a herculean task without the ability to organize centrally.

 Chances are your customers already know what they want.
 But incomplete, low quality product information can point them in the wrong direction, costing you sales.
 You need to publish superb and complete product information to convert lookers into buyers.

 An image grabs attention much faster than text, especially when the image is large and colorful.
 Rich images also capture attention because shoppers will want to reconcile their expectations against the color, size, and style of your images.
 Success is matching the images on your product pages with the picture in the customers’ heads.

 Product images help satisfy the need for understanding a product’s physical appeal, showcasing qualities in a way that builds emotional and psychological connections with your customers influencing them to buy from you.

 If customers can see a large amount of detail, there will be less chance they will miss something about your products.
 Zoom helps eliminate disappointment.

 This is critical, because maximizing the connection between your products and your brand in the minds of your customers, results in brand loyalty.
 Statistics have revealed that a large number of customers said the quality of a product image is very important when selecting a product to buy.

 Long story short, complete data and rich images drive higher engagement and sales.

-Today’s Visual World
+The Visual World

 Clear product information must be communicated so customers understand your message as perfectly as if they were in a brick and mortar store.
-Also, ecommerce brings with it the tremendous scale of product diversity, meaning you will have more product information to manage.
+Also, eCommerce brings with it the tremendous scale of product diversity, meaning you will have more product information to manage.

-Ecommerce puts the customer in the driver’s seat and they increasingly demand more consistent product information to make informed decisions.
+eCommerce puts the customer in the driver’s seat and they increasingly demand more consistent product information to make informed decisions.
 Customers don’t accept excuses from brands delivering anything short of their full expectations.
 The message is clear: fulfill your customers’ expectations or lose them.

 The Importance of Storing Product Information and Images Together

-A lot of customers research products before making final purchase decisions.
-Thus product information and images are centrally important, so take care and pay attention to the importance, completeness, and accuracy of that data.
+Product information and images are incredibly important, so take care and pay attention to the importance, completeness, and accuracy of that data.
+However, exactly how do eCommerce business owners benefit from storing product and images together?

-But, how do ecommerce business owners benefit from the storing product and images together?
-The goal is to save your customers’ time.
 If you don’t store product information and images aren’t together, retrievals can often result in dead ends.
 Manually entering complete product information with matching images for everything your business offers will cost you hours.
 And it won’t even guarantee sales.

 With automation you can easily keep product information up to date with current trends.
 Automation means your business processes run faster, and the amount of errors and time wasted fixing them are reduced.
 Finally, you can easily update old images and push new ones out across your internal teams and external sales channels centrally.

 Because product information and images are easily accessible, making content becomes less of a chore.
 Explaining the accompanying cost savings is obvious, as centralization reduces redundant work making employees more productive.

 Ensure Consistent Delivery of a Winning Customer Experience

-According to eBay, “it is not enough to sell on all platforms; you need to develop creative new ways for customers to engage with your brand.”
+According to eBay, “It is not enough to sell on all platforms; you need to develop creative new ways for customers to engage with your brand.”
 If visitors come to your site and can’t get all the information they want, they’ll likely lose interest.
 Frustrated customers move on to an offer that can give them what they’re looking for.

 These broken promises will negatively affect your brand image.
 On the other hand, storing product information and images together will lead to a single source of product content truth, guaranteeing consistency of information.

 When a company manages its product information with PIM, customers have easy access to superior, accurate, rich product information, which leads to seamless delivery of a brand experience which meets or surpasses customer expectations.

 This dissatisfaction is the result of communicating incomplete, inconsistent, and incorrect information to customers.
 The central storage of product information and images reduces this, driving customer satisfaction, further driving sales.

 The more reliable and complete your product information and images are, the more you can control your customers’ experience.
 Ultimately, customers get the products they expect, increasing the chances of a repeat purchase from you.

-Ecommerce shoppers are awash in options, so more often than not the brand that stands out will be the one they choose.
+eCommerce shoppers are awash in options, so more often than not the brand that stands out will be the one they choose.
 According to Nchannel, “thirty percent of US online adults cited that they would consider buying from an online retailer they had never previously purchased from, if the retailer offered detailed product information.”

 Without proper management of your product information and images, your operation will be less efficient.
 Good product information and high-quality product images communicate your brand style making it more recognizable.
 Improved visibility drives improved sales.

 As you consistently deliver complete product information, with rich visual imagery, you help give your customers a better shopping experience.
 In the same vein, departments and teams have access to complete information, enabling them to deliver quality customer service.

 Ultimately, these increase conversion rates and increase your profitability.
 This is because delighted customers are loyal customers who will keep coming back to buy.